 Although Marchlewska and her fellow researchers were interested in support for democracy and not unwillingness to back down per se, their study can be seen as relevant to the situation in which one person staunchly refuses to hear someone else’s side.
 Relationships in which both people feel free to express their opinions, and do so in respectful ways, can also be regarded as conforming to a democratic ideal.
 A “family meeting” that involves parents and children, similarly, allows all members of a household to state their case, even if not every family member’s contributions are weighed equally in the final decision.
 The one relationship partner or family member who refuses to be open to alternate viewpoints in the decision-making process may be that narcissistic individual who acutely fears being challenged.
 A stalemate will arise if there is equal voting authority.
 If that person can exercise “executive privilege,” the situation will be resolved, but hardly in an equitable manner.

-In the Polish-US-UK collaboration, the first study examined in a US sample, the relationships among self-esteem, narcissism, and support for democracy and the second extended the investigation with a Polish sample.
+In the Polish-U.S.-UK collaboration, the first study examined in a U.S. sample, the relationships among self-esteem, narcissism, and support for democracy, and the second study extended the investigation with a Polish sample.
 Because Poland is a post-Communist country, the authors believed that there would generally be lower support for democratization.
 The research team also included a measure of trust, which they regard as “a key precondition for political tolerance and support for democracy” (p.
 3).
 Additionally, as controls, the researchers added personality measures of right-wing authoritarianism and social dominance.

-The US participants consisted of an online sample of 407 adults (182 women, 225 men) ranging from 18 to 70 years of age (average of 32 years old).
+The U.S. participants consisted of an online sample of 407 adults (182 women, 225 men) ranging from 18 to 70 years of age (average of 32 years old).
 Most had a college degree, were White, and earned between $50,000 to $59,999 per year.
-They responded to a measure of support for democracy that contained items such as “Democracies are too inclusive and squabble too much” and “Democracies aren’t good at maintaining order.”
-A standard 10-item self-esteem measure included items such as “I take a positive attitude toward myself.”
-To measure narcissism, the researchers administered a brief questionnaire established via previous research that include items such as “I deserve to be seen as a great personality” and “I want my rivals to fail.”
+They responded to a measure of support for democracy that contained items such as: “Democracies are too inclusive and squabble too much,” and “Democracies aren’t good at maintaining order.”
+A standard 10-item self-esteem measure included items such as: “I take a positive attitude toward myself.”
+To measure narcissism, the researchers administered a brief questionnaire established via previous research that included items such as: “I deserve to be seen as a great personality,” and “I want my rivals to fail.”
 Thus, this was not a clinical measure of narcissism, but instead a trait-based index.
-The right-wing authoritarianism measure consisted of items such as “What our country needs most is discipline, with everyone following their leaders in unity” and “The old fashioned ways and old fashion values still show the best way to live.”
-Finally, the measure of social dominance asked participants to rate items such as “We should not push for group equality."
+The right-wing, authoritarianism measure consisted of items such as: “What our country needs most is discipline, with everyone following their leaders in unity,” and “The old-fashioned ways and old-fashioned values still show the best way to live.”
+Finally, the measure of social dominance asked participants to rate items such as: “We should not push for group equality."

 Marchlewska, M., Castellanos, K. A., Lewczuk, K., Kofta, M., & Cichocka, A. (2018).
 My way or the highway: High narcissism and low self‐esteem predict decreased support for democracy.
 British Journal of Social Psychology. doi: 10.1111/bjso.12290